qiaoxu123/Self-Driving-Cars/Part3-Visual_Perception_for_Self-Driving_Cars/Module3-Feedforward_Neural_Networks/Module3-Feedforward_Neural_Networks.md

 ![1567955342247](assets/1567955342247.png)

-Let us now continue to describe the second building block of ConvNets, pooling layers.
+Let us now continue to describe the second building block of  `ConvNets`, pooling layers.
 A pooling layer uses pooling functions to replace the output of the previous layer with a summary statistic of the nearby outputs.
 Pooling helps make the representations become invariant to small translations of the input.
 If we translate the input a small amount, the output of the pooling layer will not change.
 This is important for object recognition for example, as if we shift a car a small amount in an image space, it should still be recognizable as a car.

 ![1567955488020](assets/1567955488020.png)